espressomd/espresso/doc/sphinx/installation.rst

 -  ``CONSTRAINTS`` Turns on various spatial constraints such as spherical compartments or walls.
-This constraints interact with the particles through regular short ranged potentials such as the Lennard–Jones potential.
+This constraints interact with the particles through regular short ranged potentials such as the Lennard--Jones potential.
    See section for possible constraint forms.

 -  ``MASS`` Allows particles to have individual masses.
 Note that some analysis